Atharv751/Vital-Sync/README.md

-🏥 Vital Sync – Post-Surgery Recovery Tracker
+⚡ Vital Sync – AI-Powered Post-Surgery Recovery Tracker 🏥✨

-Vital Sync is a modern, secure, and patient-centric platform designed to bridge the gap between patients and healthcare providers during the post-surgery recovery journey.
-It empowers patients to track their healing progress, while doctors and care teams gain valuable insights for timely interventions.
+“Helping patients heal smarter, and keeping doctors one step ahead of complications.”

 🌐 Live Demo

-👉 Try Vital Sync here - https://vital-sync-zeta.vercel.app/
+👉 Try Vital Sync Now

+🎯 Problem We’re Solving

+Every year, thousands of patients suffer post-surgery complications that could have been prevented with better monitoring.
+Currently, recovery tracking is manual, inconsistent, and often ignored once patients leave the hospital — leading to delayed interventions and unnecessary risks.

+💡 Our Solution – Vital Sync

+A modern, AI-powered recovery platform that patients and doctors can rely on to:
+✅ Track healing progress daily
+✅ Detect risks early with AI wound analysis
+✅ Keep doctors informed with smart alerts
+✅ Provide peace of mind to patients & families

 ✨ Key Features

-🔐 Secure Authentication – Role-based login for patients & doctors.
+🔐 Secure Login & Role-Based Access – Patients and doctors have separate dashboards.

-🧑‍⚕️ Doctor Verification – Upload valid medical documents for approval.
+🧑‍⚕️ Doctor Verification – Medical professionals must upload valid documents for approval.

-📊 Recovery Dashboard – Track pain levels, mobility, wound healing, and medications in one place.
+📊 Personalized Recovery Dashboard – Track pain levels, mobility, wound healing, and medications in one place.

-🤖 AI Wound Risk Detection – Upload wound images and get infection risk predictions (Low/Medium/High).
+🤖 AI-Powered Wound Risk Detection – Upload wound images, and the AI flags potential infection risks (Low/Medium/High).

-📢 Smart Alerts – Doctors notified if patient recovery trends show possible complications.
+📢 Real-Time Alerts – Doctors are notified if a patient’s condition trends toward complication.

-🌗 Dark Mode & Light Mode – Accessible design for all users.
+🌗 Dark Mode & Light Mode – Professional and accessible design for all users.

-🎨 Image Placeholders – Ready for custom medical illustrations/photos.
+🎨 Visual Placeholders for Medical Imagery – Ready for future illustrations/photos to make the UI more engaging.

 🚀 Tech Stack